 Apprentices will also be assigned an Assessor, who will visit them every 12 weeks to ensure they are happy with their progress and on track to achieve.

-Studied Professional Construction & Built Environment at City College.
+Studied Construction & Built Environment at City College.

-Now a Building Services Engineer at Gary Jones Associates.
+Now Building Services Engineer at Gary Jones Associates.